 Walking for Health is England’s largest network of health walks with over 400 active schemes, helping people across the country to lead a more active lifestyle.
 Walking is one of the simplest and most effective forms of exercise you can do.
 It’s easy to get started, and with a choice of walks locally in Brixham, there are options for you to get walking today and meet local people.
 The walks offer different routes for a wide range of abilities, including our new Dementia Friendly walks around the harbour.

-For dates and info about the dementia walks for next year click Dementia walk 19.pdf
+For dates and info about the dementia walks in 2019 click Dementia walk 19.pdf

 1 – Breakwater, Brixham Harbour Walk